Scott Co, Iowa USGenWeb Project

 stages of water and the force and direction of the wind.

-A pilots reputation depended almost entirely on the time in which he made
+A pilots reputation depended almost entirely on the time in which

 is trips, and there was constant effort to get all the speed possible